Menu

 What to Do if a Problem is Suspected?

-The steps to be taken when a suspicion arises regarding nipple circulation vary according to the cause and severity of the problem.
-Sometimes a simple adjustment like loosening a tight bandage is sufficient, while sometimes a condition that creates pressure, like hematoma, may need to be treated quickly.
+The steps vary according to the cause and severity.
+Sometimes a simple adjustment like loosening a bandage is sufficient, while sometimes a condition like hematoma may need rapid treatment.
+This process must be managed under a physician's control.
+Trying to intervene at home can worsen the situation.

 How Does Healing Progress if Partial Tissue Loss Occurs?